Published July 21, 2020

 You don’t have to go out and buy a whole list of products, but simply adding a few ergonomic adjustments can result in increased comfort and reduce bodily stress.

+The most important features of an ergonomic office setup are seating, type of desk, and monitor and keyboard placement.
 Proper workstation setup and practices will help you be more productive as we navigate the intricacies of remote work.